t-freger/ram/docs/docs/features/smart-search.md

 # Smart Search

-Immich uses Postgres as its search database for both metadata and smart search.
+ram uses Postgres as its search database for both metadata and smart search.

 Smart search is powered by the [pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) extension, utilizing machine learning models like [CLIP](https://openai.com/research/clip) to provide relevant search results.
 This allows for freeform searches without requiring specific keywords in the image or video metadata.